awjlogan/emon32/README.md

 ### Microcontroller Selection

 The firmware is agnostic to the microcontoller used, although a modern 32 bit core is preferred.
 This implementation targets the [Microchip SAMD series](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/32-bit-mcus/sam-32-bit-mcus/sam-d) - this allows easy porting from small and cheap (SAMD1x) to higher performance and capability microcontrollers, such as the SAMD2x and SAMD5x.
+The SAMD family has the following useful functions

+  - Differential ADC (dual channel for SAMD5x)
+  - Asynchronous event system
+    - This allows precise sample timing without any interrupt overhead
+  - Generic serial communication modules
+  - Flexible clocking system
+    - A 48 MHz PLL is used for the core, and peripherals are clocked from an RC oscillator
+  - USB virtual serial port (SAMD21 and SAMD51 only)

 If you would like to use a different microcontroller, the following features are recommended: